Snow White: Scandinavia

-Greece and Mediterranean Area
+Greece and Albania

 French folklorist Henri Carnoy collected a Greek version, titled Marietta and the Witch her Stepmother (Marietta et la Sorcière, sa Marâtre), in which the heroine is manipulated by her governess to kill her own mother, so the governess could marry her father.
 Soon after she marries Marietta's father, the new stepmother orders her husband to get rid of his daughter.
 Marietta ends up living in a castle with forty giants.
 Meanwhile, Marietta's stepmother, believing her stepdaughter is dead, asks the Sun who's the most beautiful.
 When the Sun answers Marietta is more beautiful, she realises her stepdaughter is still alive, and, disguised as a peddler, goes to the giants' castle to kill her.
 She goes twice, the first trying to kill her with an enchanted ring, and the second with poisoned grapes.
 After Marietta is awoken and marries the prince, the stepmother goes to the prince's castle pretending to be a midwife, sticks a fork on Marietta's head to turn her into a pigeon, and then takes her place.
 After several transformations, Marietta recovers her human form and her stepmother is punished.
 Georgios A. Megas collected another Greek version, titled Myrsina, in which the antagonists are the heroine's two elder sisters, and the role of the seven dwarfs is fulfilled by the Twelve Months.

-Austrian diplomat Johann Georg von Hahn collected a version from Albania, that also starts with the heroine, called Marigo, killing her mother so her governess can marry her father.
-But after the marriage, Marigo's stepmother asks the king to get rid of the princess, but instead of killing her the king just abandons her daughter in the woods.
-Marigo finds a castle inhabited by forty dragons instead of giants, that take her in as their surrogate sister.
-After discovering her stepdaughter is still alive thanks also to the Sun, the queen twice sends her husband to the dragons' castle to kill Marigo, first with enchanted hair-pins and the second time with an enchanted ring.
-In another Albanian version, titled Fatimé and collected by French folklorist Auguste Dozon, the antagonists are also the heroine's two elder sisters, as in Myrsina.